Cars & motorcycles

 A person's credit standing serves as an indication of how likely they are to meet their financial obligations.
 Both ability and willingness to pay are taken into account.
-In other words, lenders check both the credit capacity and the creditworthiness of the customer.
+This is why banks check the credit capacity and creditworthiness of their customers.

 Credit capacity – is the customer able to pay?